-Avery says learners have difficulty both "because they have never exercised their mouth in the particular way required to pronounce certain English sounds," and because their native language affects "the ability to hear English words...
+Avery (his book is listed above) says learners have difficulty both "because they have never exercised their mouth in the particular way required to pronounce certain English sounds," and because their native language affects "the ability to hear English words...
 Students continually repeat a mispronounced word in the same way... the word is heard through the sound system of the native language... sounds which occur in the native language will be heard rather than the actual sounds of English" (p.xv).

 A good accent, which does not cause barriers to communication, is a reasonable goal.
 Learning from native speakers is a good starting point, and is possible with the best courses reviewed here.
-Starting with teachers who themselves have poor accents, and perhaps never learned from native speakers, would be a handicap.
+Many beginners who do not use these recorded courses are handicapped by local teachers who have poor accents, and perhaps never learned from native speakers.

 There is even a small potential problem with native teachers who have learned your language well enough to interact with you.
 A study of 7 native French-speakers who had learned English well, and 7 native English-speakers who had learned French well, found the pronunciation of T in the native language had shifted away from the norm in the native language, in some respects, to be more like T in the second language.
 So bilingual teachers may not be the best models to learn from!
 (Flege, Journal of Phonetics, 1987 v.15 pp.47-65)

 Arguelles notes that recorded didactic voices often have pauses for you to repeat.
 He prefers no pauses, so you speak along with the native speaker.
-This approach is available in the English lessons on this site, as well as Language Guide and Book2.
+This approach is available in the English lessons on this site, as well as Language Guide and 50 Languages.